bjpop/website/lfg.markdown

 *multiplicative* (MLFG).
 The indices $j,k$ are the *lags* of the generator.
 The modulus $m$ reflects the fact that individual numbers in the sequence are stored in a fixed number of bits.
 For generating sequences of floating point numbers $m$ is 1 and $x_n \in [0,1)$.

-In Haskell the ALFG recurrence can be expressed like so:

-    alfg j k m = x
-       where
-       x n = (x (n-j) + x (n-k)) `mod` m
+Sometimes more than two lags are used.

-There is, of course, one glaring omission from this definition: base case definitions for $x_{1..k}$, and it turns out that initialisation (seeding) is the trickiest aspect of LFGs; more on this below.
+The recurrence must be initialised by a sequence of values $x_{1..k}$, and it turns out that initialisation (seeding) is the trickiest aspect of LFGs; more on this below.

-LFGs *can* have the following properties which make them a good basis for PRNGs:

-   - Efficient implementation.
-   - Long periods.
-   - Good performance on standard statistical tests for randomness.
-   - A large number of independent streams of numbers can be generated from the same initial values.

-Typical for recurrences of this form, an efficient implementation is based on tabulating the last $k$ values in the sequence.
+Typical for recurrences of this form, an efficient implementation is based on remembering the last $k$ values in the sequence in a so-called *lag table*.
 Thus $O(k)$ words of state are needed.

 ## Period